 Scientists later learned that the optimal level of fluoride in the water to prevent tooth decay, and to avoid a cosmetic condition known as dental fluorosis, was 0.7 ppm.

 Once community water fluoridation spread throughout the country, the average number of decayed, missing, or filled teeth in children declined 68 percent.

-Fluoridated water has been shown to reduce cavities in adults by 20 to 40 percent.
+Fluoridated water has been shown to reduce cavities in adults by